Venyx Injury Law Logo Colorado personal injury firm lower fee

-of fatal two-vehicle motorcycle crashes involved a rear-end impact — deceptively common given how avoidable they are (NHTSA)
+Of fatal two-vehicle motorcycle crashes involve a rear-end impact

-Colorado motorcyclists killed in 2024 — a record high, with rear-end crashes a consistent contributor (CDOT)
+Colorado motorcyclists killed in 2024, a record high

-more likely to die in a crash than a passenger car occupant per vehicle miles traveled (NHTSA 2024)
+More likely to die per mile than a passenger car occupant

 3 sec

-A distracted driver traveling 60 mph covers 264 feet without looking — enough to close the gap on a stopped rider
+A distracted driver at 60 mph covers 264 feet without looking, enough to close on a stopped rider

 Why Rear-End Motorcycle Crashes Happen